 Planes began to appear in kit form, allowing enthusiasts to build and fly RC craft indoors or outdoors.
 Hobbyists also started a large number of RC aircraft clubs.
 This created a cottage industry, which would speed up the development of commercial RC technology.

 Assault military drones were seriously beefed up during 1980-1989

-The U.S. also began the Pioneer UAV Program in 1980, with the goal of building an inexpensive drone for fleet operations.
+The U.S. also began the Pioneer UAV Program in 1980 to build an inexpensive drone for fleet operations.
 A joint project by the U.S. and Israel in 1986 led to the development of the RQ2 Pioneer – a medium-sized reconnaissance aircraft.
 Also, during this period, drone developers began focusing on alternative power sources for drones.
 One obvious source was solar power.

 This led to some interesting solar-powered drones being developed, including the AeroVironment HALSOL.

 1990-2010 was a pivotal period for military and civilian drone development